Skardyy/Shell-Alias-Maker/README.md

 ## Usage
 download cc.exe from [latest release](https://github.com/Skardyy/cc/releases/latest).
 once downloaded add the dir that contains cc.exe into your path env variable.
-open your terminal and write cc, and you're done.
+open your terminal, write cc, and you're done.
 ### Important
 the shortcuts folder that contains the .lnk files and aliases.txt file must be at the same dir of cc.exe